SAM-Denton/samde/README.md

 The scratchpad keybind is super+t, you can adjust the size by changing the amount of columns and rows of st. You need to merge Xresources and kill the scratchpad window for the change to take effect.

 ### Top or centered dmenu
 My dmenu build supports both top and centered options.
-When on top it will match the padding of the dwm bar and have no border and when centered it will have a border.
+When on top it matches the padding of the dwm bar and has no border and when centered it has a border.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/dmenu.jpg">